 East Oxford Archaeology Project

 Leys Childrens Centre

 An annually elected Executive Committee of Trustees manages the charity.
 The Trustees meet at least six times a year, to receive reports from the two projects, to review finances, and to plan for the future.

 The charity’s Annual General Meeting usually takes place in November each year.

 Sasha East, FdCD, MSc, DChA

 Sasha has lived locally all her life and specialises in community development and charity management.
-Sasha has extensive experience working with local voluntary sector organisations and is currently employed by Abingdon & Witney College as a Community Development Manager running the Blackbird Leys Learning Centre.
+Sasha has extensive experience working with local voluntary sector organisations.
 Sasha has been chair of the board of trustees since November 2015 and before that was secretary since 2008 (prior to the CDI’s incorporation and the forming of the new organisation).